sagemath/grant-europe/README.rst

 ==================================================

-The purpose of this project is to explore and pursue grant applications for the Sage ecosystem and related mathematical software, in order to get regular source of funding in Europe for:
+The purpose of this project is to explore and pursue grant applications for the Sage ecosystem and related open source mathematical software, in order to get regular source of funding in Europe for:

 - Full time developers, students, etc working on those general purpose technical tasks that don't fit well in the "developed by users for